Kyushu: Geography

 The island is mountainous, and Japan's largest active volcano, Mount Aso at 1591 m, is on Kyushu.
 There are many other signs of tectonic activity, including numerous areas of hot springs.
 The most famous of these are in Beppu, on the east shore, and around Mt.
 Aso in central Kyushu.
 The island is separated from Honshu by the Kanmon Straits.
 Being the nearest island to the Asian continent, historically it is the gateway to Japan.

 The total area is 36,782.37 km² which makes it the 37th largest island in the world.
-It is slightly larger than Taiwan's total area of 35,808 km2.
+It is slightly larger than Taiwan or Vancouver Island.
 The highest elevation is 1791 m on Mount Kujū.

 The name Kyūshū comes from the nine ancient provinces of Saikaidō situated on the island: Chikuzen, Chikugo, Hizen, Higo, Buzen, Bungo, Hyūga, Ōsumi, and Satsuma.

 Today's Kyushu Region (九州地方, Kyūshū-chihō) is a politically defined region that consists of the seven prefectures on the island of Kyushu (which also includes the former Tsushima and Iki as part of Nagasaki), plus Okinawa Prefecture to the south: